IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Conclusion

-The authors thank Yuanqing Zhang for providing us with the pre-trained model of InvRender~\cite{zhang2022modeling}, Jiarun Liu for reproducing the results of PhySG~\cite{zhang2021physg} and Hai Li, Jundan Luo for proofreading the paper.
+\textbf{Acknowledgments.} The authors thank Yuanqing Zhang for providing us with the pre-trained model of InvRender~\cite{zhang2022modeling}, Jiarun Liu for reproducing the results of NeRFactor~\cite{zhang2021nerfactor} and PhySG~\cite{zhang2021physg}.
+We thank Hai Li and Jundan Luo for proofreading the paper.
 This work was partially supported by NSF of China (No. 61932003) and ZJU-SenseTime Joint Lab of 3D Vision.
 Weicai Ye was partially supported by China Scholarship Council (No. 202206320316).

 { }

 [